beckysoll/statamic-if-boolean/README.md

 # statamic-if-boolean
-A statamic 2.0 modifier that filters a multidimensional array (grid,bard,etc.) by a boolean field.
+A statamic 2.0 modifier that filters a multidimensional array (grid,bard,etc.) by a boolean/toggle field.

 Copy `IfBoolean` folder into `/site/addons/`.